craigsdennis/notebooks-cloudflare-workers-ai/deepseek-coder-exploration.md

 ```

-The variable name is not defined in the function.
-It should be "first_name" instead of "name".
+The error in your code is that you are trying to use a variable `name` which is not defined anywhere in your function.
+The correct variable to use is `first_name`.
+So, you should change `f"Hello, {name}!"` to `f"Hello, {first_name}!"`.

 Here is the corrected code:

 ```python
 # Welcomes our user